maga-net/react-query-builder/README.md

 2.  **Detect**: It looks for a specific event, such as `TokensLocked`, which is emitted when a user deposits assets into the bridge contract, specifying a destination chain and recipient address.
 3.  **Confirm**: To mitigate the risk of block reorganizations (re-orgs)—where a block is temporarily orphaned and replaced—the service waits for a predefined number of `confirmation_blocks` to pass before considering an event as final.
 4.  **Validate & Attest**: Once confirmed, the service (acting as a validator) processes the event data.
 It creates a standardized payload containing the details of the transfer (amount, recipient, etc.) and signs it with its private key.
 This signature is an attestation, a verifiable proof that the event occurred on the source chain.
-5.  **Dispatch**: The signed payload is then dispatched to the destination chain.
+5.  **Dispatch**: The signed attestation is then dispatched to the destination chain.
 In a real system, this could be sent to a relayer network or directly submitted to a smart contract on the destination chain, which would then mint the equivalent tokens for the user.

 ## Code Architecture